zwhe99/WMT22-En-Liv/liv4ever-mt-re-eval/README.md

 # Re-evaluating Liv4ever-MT

 We found that Liv4ever-MT has been underestimated due to Unicode inconsistency problem.
 We detailed this problem in our system description paper.
 Here we provide the scripts to reproduce the experiments.

+By the way, it is easy to normalize Unicode with python ([norm_unicode.py](../tools/norm_unicode.py)).

 **Dependency**